mhausenblas/eksphemeral/README.md

       --region us-east-2
 ```

+hat one must verify both source and target email address in region, see https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html

 Now that we have the S3 buckets set up, let's move on to the service code.

-## Usage

 The following assumes that the S3 buckets as outlined above have been set up and you have access to AWS configured, locally.